 If you or your child is affected by a cleft hand, don't hesitate to reach out to Dr. YV Rao Clinics for expert evaluation and personalized care.
 We're here to help improve hand function and enhance quality of life.

-In cases of typical cleft hand, the metacarpal or the proximal phalanx on either side of the cleft are longer than on the unaffected side.
-Conversely, in cases of atypical cleft hand, the hand pattern profile shows a dysplastic bone formation.
+In a typical cleft hand, the metacarpal or proximal phalanx bones on either side of the cleft are longer than normal.
+In atypical cleft hand, the bone formation is dysplastic, resulting in an unusual hand pattern profile and more complex structural differences.